wealthbot-io/wealthbot-io.github.io/_posts/2015-05-26-is-fintech-ready-for-opensource.markdown

 Finally, note  the polish of [Opengamma](http://www.opengamma.com/), the open source risk and analytics platform.
 The high-profile funding they have received from industry leaders shows how far the industry has come in embracing open-source as a viable approach in fintech.

-# Why open source for Fintech?
+# Why open source for fintech?
 >The disruption we may expect to see on the horizon is for firms to move from mere consumers of [open source software] to major co-developers, like their silicon valley  counterparts.  ~ Jamie Edwards

 Finance firms want to avoid vendor lock-in.
 When you deploy an open source project, you control the code.
 You have the freedom to go without the developer, or to choose a third-party integration partner, if that’s what makes the most sense to your business.